 Sherryl Perry recently posted..Could Your Business Survive if Something Happened to You?

-Geez! thanks for these 3 important steps on how I can protect my Wordpress from the mean hackers that do no good.
-I want to start my own blog and have used Wordpress and I admit, Sherryl, that I have no idea how can I protect it.
+Geez! thanks for these 3 important steps on how I can protect my WordPress from the mean hackers that do no good.
+I want to start my own blog and have used WordPress and I admit, Sherryl, that I have no idea how can I protect it.
 I’ll follow all the steps you have shared right now.

 Hi Mike,